-Biotech labeling is regulated through Order No. 61/2012, which transposed Regulation (EC) No 2003/1830, that provides labeling requirements of GE-derived foods and/or ingredients containing GE.
-Animal feed, if produced from GE crops, is required to be labeled, according to Government Decision 256/2006.
-Voluntary labeling is permitted, and some manufacturers choose to apply non-GE labels on their products (e.g. soy-based or dairy products).
+Biotech labeling is regulated through Government Decision 173/2006, which transposed Regulation (EC) No 2003/1830, that provides labeling requirements of GE-derived foods and/or ingredients containing GE.
+Packaged and in-bulk products consisting or containing GMOs above 0.9 percent must bear labels mentioning "this product contains GMOs."
+While the animal feed containing GE ingredients is required to be labeled, the meat, milk, or eggs obtained from animals fed with GE feed or treated with GE medicinal products do not require specific labeling, per the provisions of GOR Decision 256/2006.
+Voluntary labeling is permitted, and some food manufacturers choose to apply non-GE labels to their products (e.g. soy-based products or dairy products).